 If you haven’t done so already, read this article first: Don’t get ripped off!
 Part Seven.
 Comparison Test One: Telephoto Phone Lens vs DLSR and Zoom Lens.
 It will explain the background and methodology behind this comparison test.

 I purchased the 8-18X telephoto lens to check it out.
-Like the lens in Part One, it is another Chinese lens for smart phones.
-The ads for this lens say this lens is amazingly sharp and it is being sold for $59.99.
+Like the lens in Comparison Test One, it is another Chinese lens for smart phones.
+The ads for this lens say this lens is amazingly sharp.
+It is being sold for $59.99.
 That is an outrageous price of course.
 I found one on Amazon for less than $12.
 I knew when I bought it that it would not be worth $12.
-Other online reviews for this lens point out how bad it is but I wanted to see for myself.
+I had read other online reviews for this lens which point out how bad it is, but I wanted to see for myself.

-These lenses are purchased in large quantities from China for a few dollars each and re-sold in the U.S. under a number of different names on a wide variety of web sites.
-Here are a few screen captures from one of the the ad/articles selling this lens.
+Before I get to the lens comparison test, here is the short story on these lenses.
+They are purchased in large quantities from China for $2 – $3 dollars each and re-sold in the U.S. under a number of different names on a wide variety of web sites at highly inflated prices.
+Here are a few screen captures from one of the the ads/articles selling this lens.

 You will recognize this scene from the last test.
 The first obvious difference is the 8-18X lens has a serious issue with vignetting.
 The 12X lens did not have this problem.
 If you look at the upper right and upper left areas of this image you will see some serious distortion.